World Hockey Association: Teams

 The WHA officially made its debut on October 11, 1972, at the Ottawa Civic Centre, when the Alberta Oilers defeated the Ottawa Nationals 7–4.
-Although the quality of hockey was predictably below that of the NHL, the WHA had indeed made stars out of many players that had little or no playing time in the NHL.
+Although the quality of hockey in the early years was predictably below that of the NHL, the WHA had indeed made stars out of many players that had little or no playing time in the NHL.
+For a very brief time in the leadup to the first season, the league tried orange pucks (an idea floated around in varying degrees by the NHL for years).
+However, the dye apparently affected the quality of the pucks that became potato-shaped when hit during play; the result was they later changed the color of the pucks to dark blue.

-The New England Whalers eventually won the WHA's inaugural championship, later renamed the Avco World Trophy when the Avco Financial Services Corporation became its main sponsor.
+The New England Whalers, the best team in the league for the first season, eventually won the WHA's inaugural championship, later renamed the Avco World Trophy when the Avco Financial Services Corporation became its main sponsor.
 However, the trophy had not yet been completed, and the Whalers skated their divisional championship trophy around the ice surface, much to the embarrassment of the WHA office.
+As it turned out, the best team in the league for a season for points would win the playoffs in five of the seven WHA playoffs (with 1977 and 1979 being the lone exceptions); four of the seven Avco Cup Finals were decided by the two best teams in the regular season (1974, 1977, 1979 being the exceptions).
+No Avco Cup Finals game played reached overtime.

 Problems

 Right from the start, the league was plagued with problems.
 Many teams often found themselves in financial difficulty, folding or moving from one city to another, sometimes mid-season.
 Citing arena troubles, two of the original twelve teams, the Dayton Arrows and the San Francisco Sharks, relocated before the first season began, becoming the Houston Aeros and Quebec Nordiques, respectively.
 The Calgary Broncos and the Miami Screaming Eagles, folded outright before the first puck dropped, being replaced by the Philadelphia Blazers and the Cleveland Crusaders.